 This guide explains all you need to know about Estonia’s currency and banks, where to get your cash, and how to spend it.

-In 2011, Estonia entered the Eurozone and as such the currency in Estonia is the Euro.
+Estonia adopted the euro in 2011.
 Other currencies aren't widely accepted and even if you're offered the opportunity to pay in a different currency, the rates applied are highly likely to be not in your favor.

 If you’re changing money in Estonia, you should only do so through an official money exchange.
 The infrastructure in cities and towns is good, so you'll have no issue finding a bank or exchange office, especially in the major tourist areas.

 - Eurex has an exchange office in the Viru Keskus shopping centre in the middle of Tallinn, as well as branches in other popular cities and towns